Your First Car

 • the validity of their permit;

-• the number and nature of any violation notices they may have received;
+• the number and nature of any interventions they have received from the Office (notice of non-compliance, criminal prosecution, administrative fine, etc.);

 • the number of formal notices they have received from consumers.